Foam Rolling vs Stretching: Which Is Better for Recovery?

 ### What roller works best for post-workout recovery?

 A medium-density textured roller provides the right balance of pressure and comfort for large muscle groups after training.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture and BPA-free EVA foam to deliver consistent pressure.
-Its solid core supports up to 570 lbs, so it will not deform under body weight.
+Its solid core supports up to 570 lbs, so it won't deform under body weight.

 For a deeper look at sequencing, read [Should You Stretch or Foam Roll First for Elbow Pain?](/blog/should-you-stretch-or-foam-roll-first-for-elbow-pain).
 You can also compare recovery tools in our [foam rolling versus massage gun](/blog/foam-rolling-vs-massage-gun-for-forearms) breakdown.